top of page

 Eisenhower with troops 24hrs before D-Day

 Eisenhower, in spite of tremendously thorough planning, was aware of the huge and potentially 'terrible' amount of factors outside of his control.
 Unlike the Persians, he was humbled by it all.
-His letter was an example of not just being prepared for all circumstances, it was a recognition of the impossibility of knowing everything; Eisenhowers letter was a recognition of fate and Nemesis.
+His letter was an example of not just being prepared for all circumstances; it was a recognition of the impossibility of knowing everything.
+Eisenhower's letter was a recognition of fate and Nemesis.
 He recognized superior forces to the ones he had assembled, not only the Germans but the great and far more powerful unknown.
 He did not haul a block of marble for his victory like Darius so that he could be immortalized.
 Instead, he planned for defeat.
-Eisenhower both took responsibility for his actions and realized that the results of his actions were beyond his control.
-He recognized both God and Devil and was humbled by that recognition.
+Eisenhower took responsibility for his actions and realized that the results of his actions were beyond his control.
+He recognized both God and the Devil and was humbled by that recognition.

 Another Way to Look at Tragedy